Austria in the Eurovision Song Contest 2007: Background

-The Austrian national broadcaster, Österreichischer Rundfunk (ORF), broadcasts the event within Austria and organises the selection process for the nation's entry.
-Following the 2005 contest, the Austrian broadcaster announced in June 2005 that the country would not participate in 2006 citing poor results in the 2005 contest as the reason for their decision.
-Following their one-year absence, ORF confirmed their intentions to participate at the 2007 Eurovision Song Contest on 21 October 2006.
+As part of its duties as participating broadcaster, ORF organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Following the 2005 contest, the broadcaster announced in June 2005 that it would not participate in 2006 citing poor results in the 2005 contest as the reason for its decision.
+Following its one-year absence, ORF confirmed its intentions to participate at the 2007 contest on 21 October 2006.
 From 2002 to 2005, ORF had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Austria.
-For the 2007 Eurovision Song Contest, ORF held an internal selection to choose the artist and song to represent Austria at the contest.
-This method had last been used by ORF in 2000.
+For the 2007 contest, ORF held an internal selection to choose the artist and song.
+This method had last been used in 2000.

 Before Eurovision

 Internal selection

-On 20 February 2007, ORF announced that they had internally selected Eric Papilaya to represent Austria in Helsinki.
+On 20 February 2007, ORF announced that they had internally selected Eric Papilaya to represent Austria in the Eurovision Song Contest 2007.
 Papilaya participated in the third season of the talent show Starmania where he was a finalist.
-On 7 March 2007, the song "Get a Life – Get Alive", written by Greg Usek and Austin Howard was presented as the Austrian entry for the contest at an ORF press conference as well as via radio on Ö3.
+On 7 March 2007, the song "Get a Life – Get Alive" was presented as the Austrian entry for the contest during the radio show Ö3-Wecker, aired on Ö3.
+Both Papilaya and the song, written by Greg Usek and Austin Howard, was selected by a panel of music and entertainment industry experts led by ORF Head of Entertainment Edgar Böhm.
 "Get a Life – Get Alive" was also announced as the official 2007 theme song of the AIDS charity event Life Ball, continuing the historical relationship between the Austrian Eurovision entry and the Life Ball event.